pushowl/nacelle-pushowl-nuxt-module/README.md

 ## Changelog

+### 0.7.0

+- Price drop and Back in stock automation support added.
+Just upgrading this package is enough to start using this.
+Just make sure the automations are enabled on the [PushOwl dashboard](https://dashboard.pushowl.com/automations)

 ### 0.6.0

 - Browse abandonment support added.
 This feature works with 2.x and above version of Nacelle Nuxt Starter.
-Just package upgrade is enough to start using this.
+Just upgrading this package is enough to start using this.
 Refer Browse abandonment section above to see how it works.

 ### 0.5.0